ansible/molecule/doc/source/configuration.rst

 described below.
-It is also possible to use environment variables by embbedding them in a string like this: ``playbook: "${envvar_containing_playbook_name}"``
+It is also possible to use environment variables by embbedding them in a string like this: ``playbook: "${envvar_containing_playbook_name}"`` It is not strictly required to have a ``molecule.yml`` in the role directory, if all your roles use the same configuration, you may well want to use the config in ``~/.config/molecule/config.yml`` only.

 Molecule Section
 ----------------